 In today’s world of instant gratification and digital delivery, luxury is hard to define.
 A century ago, luxury was all about exclusivity.
 It was the rarest of the rare and the restrictively expensive.
 Now, modern luxury takes on a new form.
 It is more accessible, more fluid, and much more attainable than ever before.

 This shift in perception and availability has many classical designers confused.
 How can you possibly bring luxury into your home without breaking the bank?
 Is it a genuine luxury if it is a high-end piece of furniture from IKEA?

 Fashion continued down a similar path to that of home décor and design.
-One-off pieces designed by the very best of designers being the ultimate definition of luxury.
-All of this combining to add a level of mystery and class into brands unmatched by those operating on lesser budgets and lesser demands.
+One-off pieces designed by the very best of designers are the ultimate definition of luxury.
+All of this combines to add a level of mystery and class to brands unmatched by those operating on lesser budgets and lesser demands.

 Comfort is now the go-to feature of modern-day decadence.
 And, is the materials used in the products locally and ethically sourced?
-Take the The Mia 3-seater lounge from Domayne.
-It’s a spot on example of modern day luxury.
-The use of ethically and quality sourced materials make it a premium piece perfect for any home.
+Take The Mia 3-seater lounge from Domayne.
+It’s a spot-on example of modern-day luxury.
+The use of ethically and quality sourced materials makes it a premium piece perfect for any home.

-No matter the era, the economic circumstances or decisions and perception of the super-wealthy, luxury as we traditionally know it is something most people aspire toward.
+No matter the era, the economic circumstances, or the decisions and perceptions of the super-wealthy, luxury as we traditionally know it is something most people aspire toward.
 The accessibility of high-end luxurious products has decreased the parameters of decadence to an attainable level for much of the middle class.
-Traditionalists may have other opinions, but there is no doubt that luxury is now a much more achievable goal for those decorating their houses, improving their quality of life striving towards wealth.
+Traditionalists may have other opinions, but there is no doubt that luxury is now a much more achievable goal for those decorating their house, improving their quality of life striving towards wealth.